 Without a weekly budget, we tend to get overwhelmed by financial obligations later on.
 The truth remains that we tend to get overwhelmed when we see our finances dwindling.
 A budget includes allowances and sets aside funds for your weekly needs, so you already have a good idea of what to expect.

-Thus, a budget allows you always to be prepared for expenses that might overwhelm you otherwise.
+Thus, it allows you to always be prepared for expenses that might overwhelm you otherwise.

 Helps to avoid or get rid of debt

-As a budget helps you plan and structure your spending habits, you can eliminate impulse buying and things that are beyond your financial capacity.
-If you are in debt already, the best way to get rid of debt is through budgeting.
+It helps you plan and structure your spending habits; you can eliminate impulse buying and things that are beyond your financial capacity.
+If you are already in debt, the best way to get rid of it is through budgeting.
 Then, you can start setting a reasonable portion of your earnings towards settling such a debt.

 More flexible